emberjs/website/source/blog/2015-02-07-ember-1-10-0-released.md

 The `ember-template-compiler.js` is only required for template compilation.
 The runtime dependencies for HTMLBars are built into the framework file.

-Ember-CLI users should update to a version at or after 0.1.12, then remove their application's Handlebars dependency.
+To smoothly upgrade to 1.10 and HTMLBars, Ember-CLI users should update to a version at or after 0.1.12 and then remove their application's Handlebars dependency.
 Ember App-Kit users should upgrade to Ember-CLI.